Gerald Flood: Death

 During his later years, Flood was an alcoholic.
 The financial difficulties associated with this reduced him to living with his wife in a small flat in Aldershot.
-He later died from a heart attack on 12 April 1989, nine days before his 62nd birthday.
+He died from a heart attack on 12 April 1989, nine days before his 62nd birthday.

 Family

 Toby Flood, the English international rugby union player, is Flood's paternal grandson.

 Train crash

 Gerald Flood was on the sleeper train which came off the rails at Morpeth, Northumberland on 24 June 1984.
 He was interviewed by BBC News afterwards.

 Filmography

 His film credits included Smokescreen (1964), Patton (1970), and Frightmare (1974).